ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v24.md

 ### IBM Spectrum Protect Plus on IBM Cloud

 The current release installs IBM Spectrum Protect&trade; Plus V10.1.1 Patch 1 on all newly deployed instances.
-For information about the new features in IBM Spectrum Protect Plus V10.1.1 Patch 1, see [IBM Spectrum Protect Plus updates](https://www.ibm.com/support/knowledgecenter/en/SSNQFQ_10.1.1/spp/r_techchg_spp.html){:new_window}.
+For more information about the new features in IBM Spectrum Protect Plus V10.1.1 Patch 1, see [IBM Spectrum Protect Plus updates](https://www.ibm.com/support/knowledgecenter/en/SSNQFQ_10.1.1/spp/r_techchg_spp.html){:new_window}.

 ### VMware HCX on IBM Cloud

 A new option is now available for you to choose between public network and private network for HCX interconnects when you order this service.
-For more information, see [Ordering VMware HCX on IBM Cloud](../services/hcx_ordering.html).
+For more information, see [Ordering VMware HCX on {{site.data.keyword.cloud_notm}}](../services/hcx_ordering.html).

 ## New and updated documentation